Browse All Online Courses

 Purchase Already purchased?
 Sign in to take this course

-As the population ages, massage therapists must learn to address the new guidelines and health issues of this changing and growing demographic.
+As the population ages, massage therapists must learn to address the guidelines and health issues of this changing and growing demographic.
 Examine late-in-life transitions and how to manage elder clients’ massage therapy sessions as their needs shift.

 NOTE: This course is intended to provide a general overview of considerations for working with elder massage therapy clients.
 More specific in-class time may be required to succeed with these clients.